 There’s truth behind the term “sunspots,” since sun exposure is one common cause of brown spots.
 UVA and UVB rays (two variants of ultraviolet light from the sun) penetrate the skin and cause a spike in melanin production.
 This is the skin’s way of preventing further damage, as melanin absorbs and scatters UV radiation.
 That’s why folks with naturally darker skin tend to burn less often than those with lower melanin levels.
-But with time and added sun exposure, people without naturally melanin-rich skin will see that darker pigment appear to clump together and gather at the skin’s surface, resulting in the appearance of those pesky sunspots.
-The solution to developing further sunspots is simple: wear broad-spectrum sunscreen and minimize your exposure.
+However, with time and added sun exposure, people without naturally melanin-rich skin will see that darker pigment appears to clump together and gathers at the skin’s surface, resulting in the appearance of those pesky sunspots.
+The solution to developing more sunspots is simple: wear broad-spectrum sunscreen and minimize your exposure.

 The sun isn’t the only source of UV radiation.
 While UVA and UVB are fairly familiar, particularly during the summertime when sun safety becomes an even hotter topic, there’s a little-known third type of ultraviolet light to be wary of: UVC.
 Usually scattered by wind and air, UVC rays from the sun aren’t a major concern.
 However, a study published in the scientific journal Photochemistry and Photobiology reported that some worn fluorescent bulbs produce high levels of UVC that can cause hyperpigmentation (and even skin cancer) with extended exposure over time.
 The culprit: a worn-off phosphor coating that’s common when older bulbs go unchecked.
 Keep a closer eye on table or desk lamps using fluorescent bulbs and older tanning bulbs, or simply ditch the fluorescent bulbs in favor of LEDs.
-But if you’re stuck with fluorescents, then it might be wise to start wearing sunscreen if you’re sitting at your desk all day.
+However, if you’re stuck with fluorescents, which is one of the ways that your skin ages indoors, then it might be wise to start wearing sunscreen if you’re sitting at your desk all day.

 Another factor wreaking havoc on melanin production is a fluctuation in hormone levels.
-Birth control, stress, menopause, pregnancy, and some medications cause fluctuations in estrogen and progesterone, two hormones known to spike melanin production when they’re found at higher levels.
-The result is melasma, a form of hyperpigmentation characterized by brown splotches on the face, hands, and pretty much anywhere else on the body.
+The key hormones that can affect your skin are testosterone, estrogen, androgens, triiodothyronine, and thyroxine.
+Birth control, stress, menopause, pregnancy, and some medications cause fluctuations in estrogen and progesterone specifically, two hormones known to spike melanin production when they’re found at higher levels.
+This can cause melasma, a form of hyperpigmentation characterized by brown splotches on the face, hands, and pretty much anywhere else on the body.
+The American Academy of Dermatology reports that more than five million Americans have melasma.
+It is most commonly known to affect those with Fitzpatrick skin types 3-6.
 The best bet is to try natural alternatives to even out hormone levels when possible and use natural creams, serums, or treatments, when safe, to reduce the appearance of brown spots.

 For the most part, the appearance of many brown spots can be faded through a variety of topical and treatment options.
 Look for topical anti-aging creams and serums that contain soy, kojic acid, niacinamide, ellagic acid, and liquorice, among other ingredients, to help break down those odd spots of discoloration and even out skin pigment.

-If your skin naturally has relatively little melanin, then Intense Pulsed Light (IPL) treatments are your best bet for fading the occasional brown spot.
-These treatments (often called “photofacials,” meaning facial treatments using light) deliver bursts of light to multiple layers of the skin, that targets and zaps the pockets of melanin that create those spots and blotches.
+If your skin naturally has relatively little melanin (lighter skin types), Intense Pulsed Light (IPL) treatments are your best bet for fading the occasional brown spot.
+These treatments (often called “photofacials,” meaning facial treatments using light) deliver bursts of light to multiple layers of the skin to target and zap the pockets of melanin that create those spots and blotches.

 However, if your skin is naturally high in melanin then IPL treatments can have the opposite effect: talk to a treatment provider to get more info so you can make the right choice for your skin health.

-To learn more about IPL photofacial treatments or book a consultation today, locate a certified treatment provider using the search field below.
+To learn more about photofacial treatments or to book a consultation today, locate a certified treatment provider using the search field below.